j13343sh/cognitive-infrastructure-en/ai-operations-theory/README.md

 ## Current Status

-The Japanese edition is currently the canonical version of AI Operations Theory.
+The Japanese edition is currently the canonical published edition of AI Operations Theory.

-English PDF editions are under preparation.
+The English repository currently provides research overviews, articles, figures, and operational case studies for international readers.

-The English repository currently serves as the primary location for operational case studies and ongoing international development.
+A complete English PDF edition is not currently available.

 ## Main Themes